 Questions To Ask A Potential Debt Settlement Advisor

-- Have you ever settled the type of SBA loan I have?
+Have you ever settled the type of SBA business loan I have?

-- Will I be working with the business owner who is featured on your website?
+Will I work with the business owner featured on your website?

-Or will I be assigned to someone else?
-(Self promoting note: I personally handle all my client’s files).
-If so, what specific SBA settlement and loan forgiveness experience does the person handling my file have?
+Self promoting note: I personally handle all my client’s files.
+What specific SBA settlement and SBA loan forgiveness experience does the SBA attorney handling my file have?

-- Can you provide a list of SBA loan settlements you’ve obtained for clients?
+Can you provide a list like this of SBA loan settlements you’ve obtained for clients?

 - Is SBA settlements all you do, or do you focus on a number of areas?
 (Note: 99% of my business is SBA settlements.
 I live it and breath it all day, every day.
 That’s what makes me an expert).